Switzerland in the Eurovision Song Contest 1964: Voting

 Each participating broadcaster assembled a ten-member jury panel.
 Every jury member could distribute 9 points in 3 different ways depending on how the jurors voted; 5, 3, and 1 points to their 3 favorite songs, 6 and 3 points to their 2 favorite songs, or 9 points to a single song.

 Points awarded to Switzerland

-Switzerland did not receive any votes in the contest.
+Switzerland did not receive any points in the contest.